psychemedia/storytelling-notes/brother_jucundus.md

 Convivial songs floated through his mind when he ought to have been chanting the Psalms of David, and the flavour of old sack rose upon his palate when he looked dolefully down at dinner-time into his mug of " swipes."

 A year passed.
-The full paunch of Brother Jucundus began to subside ; his fat cheeks to fall flabby, like the dew-laps of a cow ; a dispirited expression took the place of the watery twinkle which had once animated his eye.
+The full paunch of Brother Jucundus began to subside; his fat cheeks to fall flabby, like the dew-laps of a cow; a dispirited expression took the place of the watery twinkle which had once animated his eye.

 Come what might, Brother Jucundus felt he must have a fling.
 He should die without it.
 Just one jollification in the twelvemonth, and then he would put up for the rest of the year with beans and cabbage, small beer and matins before dawn.

 York fair approached.
-York fair ! of all that is ravishing !
-The shows of dancing dogs, the whirli-go-rounds, the giantesses and dwarfs, the " spice " stalls, the drinking- booths !
+York fair! of all that is ravishing!
+The shows of dancing dogs, the whirli-go-rounds, the giantesses and dwarfs, the " spice " stalls, the drinking- booths!
 To York fair he must, he would go, if condemned to a bean and a thimbleful of water for fasting dinner ever after.
 And go he did.
-He managed it in this way : — After dinner the whole community took an hour's sleep.
+He managed it in this way: — After dinner the whole community took an hour's sleep.
 As they rose at midnight and dined at mid-day, this was very necessary, and the Priory was silent, save for snores, from one o'clock to two.
-At half-past one Brother Jucundus stole to the porter's lodge, found the porter asleep in his chair — so took possession of his keys ; went to the Prior's apartment ; the Prior was asleep ; pocketed a crown from his money-box, and left the Priory.
+At half-past one Brother Jucundus stole to the porter's lodge, found the porter asleep in his chair — so took possession of his keys; went to the Prior's apartment; the Prior was asleep; pocketed a crown from his money-box, and left the Priory.

 At two o'clock the community awoke.
 The porter missed his keys.
 The Prior missed the crown.
 All the monks were summoned into the chapter-house, and all missed Brother Jucundus.

 After long deliberation it was decided that two sedate and trusty brothers should be sent out in quest of him.

 It was a bright, sunny afternoon.
 Jucundus had enjoyed himself amazingly.
 The amount of gingerbread horses and men he had consumed was prodigious.
-He had seen " The Spotted Boy " and " The Bearded Woman " ; he had gone round in the whirligig on the back of a wooden horse ; he had shot for nuts at a mark, and won his pocket full, which he cracked every now and then, and washed down with a draft of really good ale.
+He had seen " The Spotted Boy " and " The Bearded Woman "; he had gone round in the whirligig on the back of a wooden horse; he had shot for nuts at a mark, and won his pocket full, which he cracked every now and then, and washed down with a draft of really good ale.
 And now, just now, he was going up in the boat of a great see-saw, with a foaming tankard in his hand, his jolly red face illumined with glee, and his ample throat thundering forth —

-"In dulce jubilo-o-o, Up, up, up we go-o-o " ;
+"In dulce jubilo-o-o, Up, up, up we go-o-o ";

 when his sweet jubilee was cut short by the sight of two monks from his Priory, with grim faces, making their way towards the see-saw.